 We laughed, and as he turned to leave, I thanked him again for taking the time to find us.

-My mate came back into the waiting and sat down next to me.
+My husband came back into the waiting room and sat down next to me.
 “I just can’t imagine why the Dutch are so rude and unfriendly,” he said.

 * * *

 What is your opinion of the Dutch?
 Or what surprises you about what foreigners say about your people?

 Note: This is an updated post from several years ago.
 It got a good collection of comments.